The Kingdom of Daytar Leamay

 Family names: Lun, Mik, Ord, Paz, Rem, Kot

-Adventures: Few and far between are those who leave the comfort of the rookeries, however when one does they make formidable opponents, wielding unexpected combat abilities and magic.
-Many Adventuring Rayyl take feats like Silent flight, wing-over and fly-by-attack.
+Adventures: Few and far between are those who leave the comfort of the rookeries, however when one does, they make formidable opponents, wielding unexpected combat abilities and magic.

-However, the Rayyl take a -4 using normal weapons, armor or gear and must have such made for them custom, or purchase them at a rookery.
+However, Rayyl cannot use normal weapons, armor or gear and must have such made for them custom or purchase them at a rookery.
 Magic items that fit themselves to their user work normally.
-The can wear magic gloves or rings on their talons
+They can wear magic gloves or rings on their talons.

-- + 2 to Intelligence and Wisdom, – 2 Strength
+• + 2 to Intelligence and + 1 Wisdom

-- Rayyl have a pair of 1d3 claw attacks, but most Rayyl who choose to fight use Battle Claws which blunt their natural attack in favor for blades of steel.
+• Rayyl Weapons: Rayyl have a pair of natural 1d3 claw attacks, but most Rayyl who choose to fight use Battle Claws which blunt their natural attack in favor for blades of steel.
+All Rayyl are proficient with all “Rayyl” weapons and armor.
+They cannot be proficient with heavy, or 2 handed weapons even if a class would grant them proficiency.

-- Spell like abilities: Rayyl with an Intelligence score of 11 or higher gain spell-like abilities: 1/day—comprehend languages, detect magic, detect poison, read magic.
-The caster level for these effects is equal to the user’s character level.
+• Spell like abilities: Rayyl gain spell-like abilities: 1/day—comprehend languages, detect magic, detect poison and disease, the caster level for these effects is equal to the user’s hit dice, the Rayyl use intelligence for these spells even if they use another stat for other class spells.

 Alternate racial traits

-Paragon: Some Rayyl are exceptional in one area over all others, and has a +4 to either intelligence OR wisdom and a -2 Str, dex, and con.
-This replaces the normal +2 to both intelligence and wisdom and -2 strength.
+Paragon: Some Rayyl are exceptional in one area over all others, and has a +4 to either intelligence OR wisdom and a -1 Str, Dex, and Con.
+This cannot exceed 20 at 1st level.
+This replaces the normal + 2 to Intelligence and + 1 Wisdom